 They peered through the gap.
 ‘They’re changing shift,’ she muttered.

 ‘Not that I’m disagreeing, but I’m counting a shit load of soldiers out there.
-I doubt your parlor tricks are useful against a camp full of autos and snipers.’
+I doubt the parlor tricks of a Watcher are useful against a camp full of autos and snipers.’

 ‘Parlor tricks?’
 His dark eyes counted troops massing in the main quadrangle.
 Shift reports exchanged hands before the day officers left for their quarters.
 ‘They’re thinning out at least,’ and he screwed his nose.
 ‘Really?
 Parlor tricks?
 I can’t believe you just said that, you disrespectful little wench.
-Master Watcher to you, little one; now stay alert and follow my plan . . .’ he trailed off and put his fingers between his lips to whistle.
+Master Watcher to you, little one and we’ll talk about this later; now stay alert and follow what I do . . .’ he trailed off and put his fingers between his lips to whistle.

 His eyes moved in her direction.
 His head didn’t.
 Caden pursed his lips again, silencing the nearby guards with his second call.

-‘Are you one of those half-assed crazy watchers senile from living too many centuries?
-We just got out of the freaking cells and now you’re locking us both back in here again.’
+‘Are you one of those half-assed crazy Watchers senile from living too many centuries?
+We just got out of the freaking cells and now you’re locking us back in!
+What the fuck?’ she hissed.